Kaazhcha

 Kaazhcha is a 2004 Indian Malayalam-language family drama written and directed by Blessy, in his directorial debut.
-The story revolves around the boy Pavan (Yash Gawli) who reaches Kerala after he loses everything in the 2001 Gujarat earthquake.
+The story revolves around a boy, Pavan (Yash Malaviya), who reaches Kerala after losing everything in the 2001 Gujarat earthquake.
 Film projectionist Madhavan (Mammootty) happens to meet the boy and takes him with him.
-The film won three Filmfare Awards South, including the debut of actress Padmapriya.
+The film won three Filmfare Awards South, including the Best Debut Actress award for Padmapriya.

 Plot

 Madhavan, a simple village man who gets bitten by the film bug in his childhood, gives up his studies and finally ends up as a projectionist.
 He tours the countryside with his 16 mm projector and shows films at temple festivals and other public events.
 Madhavan's family consists of his wife and a daughter.

 Madhavan comes across a six-year-old boy who was displaced from his native land (Gujarat) and separated from his family after the devastating 2001 Gujarat earthquake.
 He was taken into a gang of beggars from where he managed to escape.
 Madhavan takes the boy home and cares for him, just like a son.
 He and his family takes a fondness for the boy, but eventually find out that they cannot adopt the boy legally.
 The boy is taken away from Madhavan to a juvenile home and allegations of ill treatment is charged on Madhavan, but soon dismissed.
 The issue gets media coverage.

 Madhavan then goes to Gujarat with the boy with hopes of finding his family or adopting him.
 At the disaster camp in Gujarat, Madhavan understands that the boys relatives are all probably dead but due to legal hurdles, the boy must stay at the camp as there is an expectation that his real parents might be traced.
 Madhavan, dejected, returns to his family in Kerala.